Wondermondo 🢖 World 🢖 Wonders of Africa 🢖 Wonders of Nigeria

 Adamawa

-The ancient capital or administrative center of Sukur people, inhabited since the Iron age and earlier.
+The ancient capital or administrative center of the Sukur people, inhabited since the Iron age and earlier.
 Palace is a megalithic structure.

 Marshall Caves